We value patient feedback, both good and bad, as a resource to help us to improve the services we offer our patients.

 HOW TO COMPLAIN

 We hope that we can sort most problems out easily and quickly, often at the time they arise and with the person concerned.
 If you wish to make a formal complaint, please do so AS SOON AS POSSIBLE – ideally within a matter of a few days.
 This will enable us to establish what happened more easily.
 If doing that is not possible your complaint should be submitted within 12 months of the incident that caused the problem; or within 12 months of discovering that you have a problem.
-You should address your complaint either verbally or in writing to the Practice Manager (click the link Complaints Leaflet to download the form).
+You should address your complaint either verbally or in writing to the Practice Manager (click here to download the complaints leaflet).
 She will make sure that we deal with your concerns promptly and in the correct way.
 You should be as specific and concise as possible.

 COMPLAINING ON BEHALF OF SOMEONE ELSE